 Internal Services are groups of related activities and resources that are administered to support the needs of programs and other corporate obligations of the organization.
-Internal Services include only those activities and resources that apply across the organization and not those provided specifically to a particular program.
-These groups are Management and Oversight Services; Communications Services; Legal Services; Human Resources Management Services; Financial Management Services; Information Management Services; Information Technology Services; Real Property Services; Material Services; and Acquisition Services.
+Internal Services include only those activities and resources that apply across the organization, and not those provided to a specific program.
+These groups are Management and Oversight Services; Communications Services; Legal

-2015-16 2015-16 2016-17 2017-18
+Services; Human Resources Management Services; Financial Management Services; Information Management Services; Information Technology Services; Real Property Services; Material Services; and Acquisition Services.

-Main Estimates Planned Spending Planned Spending Planned Spending

-726,800 726,800 726,800 726,800
+2016-17 Planned Spending 2018-19 Planned Spending 726,800 726,800 726,800 726,800